0x4248/OpenSky/README.md

 - `dataset/<NUMBER>/processed/1000` - contains the processed images at 1000px width and height
 - `dataset/<NUMBER>/processed/bw` - contains the processed images in black and white
 - `dataset/<NUMBER>/processed/bw_1000` - contains the processed images in black and white at 1000px width and height
+- `panoramas/` - contains panoramas of the sky
 ## How to add to the dataset
 1. Fork the repository
 2. Read the [contributing guidelines](CONTRIBUTING.md)